How to pay for college with scholarships

 3. Use a scholarship search engine

-Scholarship search engines aggregate scholarships from a variety of sources and allow you to filter based on your interests, experience, major and more.
+Scholarship search engines aggregate scholarships from various sources and allow you to filter based on your interests, experience, major and more.
 These search engines save you time when it comes to finding awards that match your needs.

 4. Fill out the application correctly

-It may seem obvious, but a key part of paying for college with scholarships is filling out the application correctly, on time and completely.
-Many applications require multiple steps that have specific deadlines, and if you miss even one deadline, you won’t be considered for the award.
+A key part of paying for college with scholarships is filling out the application correctly, on time and completely.
+Many applications require multiple steps with specific deadlines.
+If you miss even one deadline, you won’t be considered for the award.

 5. Stay organized

-Keep track of your scholarships in whatever way makes sense to you, whether it’s a paper calendar, a Google Doc or a complex system of Post-It notes.
+Keep track of your scholarships in whatever way makes sense, whether it’s a paper calendar, a Google Doc or a complex system of Post-It notes.
 Whichever system you use, do the following:

 - Organize scholarships by status (watching, applied and won).